Lcode08/WEATHER_WEBAPP/README.md

 - OpenWeatherMap API: Provides real-time weather data for cities and geolocations.

 ---

 ## Technologies Used
-HTML5: Markup language for structuring the application.
+- HTML5: Markup language for structuring the application.
-CSS3: Styling and designing a responsive user interface.
+- CSS3: Styling and designing a responsive user interface.
-JavaScript: Adding interactivity and fetching weather data using APIs.
+- JavaScript: Adding interactivity and fetching weather data using APIs.

+---

+## Usage
+- Grant Location Access: The app uses geolocation to fetch weather details for your current location.
+- Search Weather: Enter a city name in the search bar to view weather details for that city.

+---

+## Contact
+If you have any questions or feedback, feel free to contact me via email:

+Lokesh Patil: lokeshb.p.2025@gmail.com

+---

+## License
+This project is open-source under the MIT License.